wlund-pivotal/spring-geode-workshop/labs/03-geode-look-aside-cache.en.md

 This repo contains provides an example application demonstrating the use of Tanzu GemFire as a [look-aside cache](https://content.pivotal.io/blog/an-introduction-to-look-aside-vs-inline-caching-patterns).
+With whatever your chosen IDE tool or editor is you will import an existing gradle project.
+Follow similar steps as Lab 1 to import the project if you're using an IDE.

 The application uses [Spring Boot for Apache Geode](https://docs.spring.io/autorepo/docs/spring-boot-data-geode-build/current/reference/html5/) to cache data from the Bikewise.org public REST API.
 Look-aside caching is enabled with just a few annotations.
 When serving cached data, the application response time is dramatically improved.

 # How to get the app running on the local Env.
 We are going to work now with an application that will use the look-aside features of gemfire caching.
 A standard spring-mvc app employs the use of stereotypes.
 These include:

 - Domain Model
 - Java DSL for Configuration